motopress/getwid/readme.txt

 * Fixed an issue when the Countdown block was not functioning properly in the block editor.
 * Minor bug fixes and improvements.

-= 1.8.5, Apr 14 2023 =
-* Fixed an issue when content of Section block may disappear in the block editor.
-* Fixed an issue when animation of Progress Bar and Circular Progress Bar blocks may not run in the block editor.

 --------